 Members of Lindisfarne Golf Club (formed in 1925) played on a course situated on the east side of Hobart until the late 1960s when the property was consumed by the outward spread of the state capital.
 An alternative site was soon obtained though and in 1971, State Governor Sir Edric Bastyan officially opened the new course on behalf of the newly established golf club, Tasmania.

 The course at Tasmania Golf Club is set out on headland overlooking Barilla Bay with breathtaking views across the water and fairways are mostly tree-lined with strategic bunkers characterising many of them.
-The club has hosted numerous significant tournaments, including the Australian Amateur Championship and the Tasmanian Open.
+The club has hosted numerous significant tournaments, including the Australian Amateur Championship, Australian Junior Amateur Championship, and the Tasmanian Open.
 The signature hole at Tasmania is the monster 580-yard, par five, 3rd where the fairway follows the natural curve of Barilla Bay.
-Many consider it to be one of the country’s most scenic holes – not unlike the 18th at Pebble Beach – requiring a stout drive, strong second and accurate approach to a well protected putting surface.
+Many consider it to be one of the country’s most scenic holes – not unlike the 18th at Pebble Beach – requiring a stout drive, strong second and accurate approach to a well-protected putting surface.

 The Lindisfarne Golf Club was formed in 1925 and was located on Hobart’s eastern shore but the post-war building boom created an increased demand for suburban land and the State Government acquired the course in the late 1960s.

 This created the need for the Club to search for a new site and the present site was acquired in 1968.
 Noted course architect Al Howard designed the course and it was constructed with the aid of Course Superintendent, Ian Grimsey, who was later made a life member in recognition of his efforts.